Position

 • Bachelor's degree in Recreation Management, Event Planning, or a related field.

-• Minimum of 2 years of experience in a similar role, preferably within a community or recreational setting.
+• Minimum of 2 years of experience in a similar role, preferably in a community or recreational setting.

 • Strong organizational and time management skills.